grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Percy gave Bastian and Gregory a new heading, and Bastian brought the sub limping around to it by gingerly applying some rudder.

 "You guys have to do everything you can to keep us up," she told the two men at the controls.
 "Like gliding an airplane with a stalled engine.
 And I want to creep out of here.
-If we go too fast those fuckers above will hear us and know we are still moving.
+If we go too fast, in addition to wasting power those fuckers above will hear us and know we are still moving.
 If we are slow and silent, they might just assume we disappeared down into the hole.
 Give us three knots forward speed Bastian."

 His long arm moved the throttle controls forward until the speed needle hovered a few hashes above its zero pin, indicating three knots.
 He withdrew his hands from the controls and attempted to lean his body back in the stiff control seat.
-He pulled a cigarette from a pack sitting next to the throttle control, put it to his lips, and lit it.
+Pulling a cigarette from a pack sitting next to the throttle control, he put it to his lips and lit it.
 "Hey Gregory, you ever think about what the fuck it must be like when a submarine goes down?"

 Gregory glanced at Bastian quickly, but returned his eyes to the controls.